Interfacing to Sony CCU-M3

-We found three issues to deal with when interfacing Sony CCUs to Clearcom-type systems.
+We found three issues to deal with when interfacing our Sony CCU-M3 to Clearcom-type systems.
 Please review the circuit description and schematic diagram for the Clearcom-type system.

 - Balanced vs. Unbalanced.